T-shirts aren’t just a staple of casual wear, but articles of clothing that often reflect our personalities, interests, and identities.

 The next most important factor in the success and sustainability of an online t-shirt business is quality.
 You can disappoint someone once, but they won't let you disappoint them twice.
 A pattern that fades and cracks or a t-shirt that shrinks and rips won’t create raving fans that come back and repurchase.

 Higher quality t-shirts might cost more to produce but can also command higher prices.
 The final quality of your t-shirt will depend on the material of the blank t-shirt, printing technique used, and correctly preparing your design file.
+Finding a good manufacturer also can be a great way to maintain quality.

 A strong, interesting brand is vital in the t-shirt industry.
 Your brand is a promise that will tie together all your choices including your niche, designs, and quality.
 Building a unique and likable brand is important for businesses in a high competition industry.